Council of Heads of Australasian Herbaria

-Nigel Morritt Wace was born in India on January 10 1929, died on 4 February 2005 in Canberra, Australia.
+Nigel Morritt Wace was born in India on January 10 1929 and died in Canberra, Australia on 4 February 2005.

 Following his marriage to Margaret White, a secretary at the British embassy in Athens, with whom he was to have a son and two daughters, Wace joined the Geography department of Adelaide University, South Australia.
-After twoyears he moved to the National University at Canberra.
-He served there for many years as lecturer and head of the univeristy's department of Biogeography and Geomorphology.
+After two years he moved to the National University at Canberra.
+He served there for many years as lecturer and head of the university's department of Biogeography and Geomorphology.

 Tristan da Cunha Islands

 Nigel Wace was the leading authority on the plant life of the four Tristan da Cunha Islands, which are midway between South Africa and South America.